 If you use an anti-aging serum once and wake up with glowing skin, you may take that as a cue to use the serum as much as possible.
 However, Zeichner says that daily use of topical retinoids or glycolic acid may overly irritate the skin—which might explain why your skin has been so sensitive lately.
 “Use only a pea-sized amount, and hold off a day or two if your skin becomes red, burning, peeling, or stinging,” he says.
 Always start using less and slowly increasing, rather than the other way around (trust).

-Moisture loss is one of the main culprit of aging skin—but that doesn’t mean you should go overboard with piling on the moisturizing, either.
+Moisture loss is one of the main culprits of aging skin—but that doesn’t mean you should go overboard with piling on the moisturizing, either.
 In fact, Zeichner says over-moisturizing can actually be harmful to your skin.
 “Normally the skin adjusts itself based on the environment and to fluctuations in hydration,” he says.
 “If you always have a protective, hydrating barrier over your skin, it can make your skin lazy, as it won’t have to adjust.”
 Crazy, right?
 He goes on to explain that your skin can even become addicted to moisturizer and need to go through a withdrawal-adjustment period if you suddenly stop applying.
 So, stick with applying the right moisturizer for your skin type just twice daily—morning and night—and don’t forget to give your skin a break every once in a while.

 At first sign of irritation, you might be tempted to go on the other end of the spectrum altogether and swear off all your formerly trustworthy products.
 Well, don’t do that, either.
 Zeichner says to get to the root of the problem by cutting just one potentially irritating product out your regimen.
 Also, remember less is more.
 “Choose one anti-aging product to start with, and go from there,” he says.
 “If you’re irritated by any of your anti-aging products, then simply use it less frequently.”